Canon 1D Mark IV vs Nikon Df

 The Nikon Df has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the Df uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the Df uses SDXC cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the Df only has one slot.
+The Df supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Nikon Df and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.